 Did you know?
-As of June 1, all Alberta employers must comply with Bill 30.
-If you own or run a business, you need a Joint Work Site Health & Safety Committe
+As of June 1st, all Alberta employers must comply with Bill 30.
+If you own or run a business, you may need to establish a Joint Work Site Health & Safety Committee.

-On June 1, 2018 a new and improved Occupational Health and Safety system will come into place to better protect workers and to ensure they have the same rights as other Canadians.
+On June 1, 2018 a new and improved Occupational Health and Safety Act will come into place to better protect workers and to ensure they have the same rights as other Canadians.

 - The right to refuse dangerous work